anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/scenario.md

 ![Case ExtensionField ](../Images/RS2.png "Case fields")

-Here, as you can see, this Service Form shows data from CNS such as- vehicle number, DOP, milometer.
+Here, as you can see, this Service Form shows data from SAP Sales and Service Cloud such as- vehicle number, DOP, milometer.
 Now,Create your job card.
 You can view the job card in one of the custom tabs.
 This is also created via external UI application using BuildApps.
 You can also fetch the customer details from the solution.

 ![Case ExtensionField ](../Images/RS3.png "Case fields")